 - (1) On-going risks and concerns associated with the incident, - (2) Strategies on how to respond when a perceived threat is present, and - (3) The Volunteer's safety and well-being. - To assist the Volunteer in being prepared for the conversation, provide the Volunteer with advance notice of the purpose of the meeting and an overview of the safety planning process including the three topic areas.
 Encourage the Volunteer to think about issues of concern as well as possible strategies for addressing those issues. - Staff participating in the conversation should be familiar with both the details of the incident and the Volunteer.
 Staff should feel free to offer suggestions if the Volunteer has difficulties or ask for assistance. - Review the Post-Incident Assessment in order to identify areas of concern which should be addressed. - Incorporate feedback from the PCMO, OHS/BHO, Victim Advocate or other pertinent staff (only Designated Staff may be consulted if it is a Restricted Report) which may be critical to the Volunteer's safety and well-being.
-Use the Safety Plan Conversation Guide (see below) to identify the issues to be addressed during the safety planning conversation. - Limit the number of staff members present during the conversation to no more than two so the Volunteer feels comfortable and not overwhelmed (preferably this should be staff that the Volunteer trusts and who will be understanding and patient). - In all cases where a Volunteer has been removed from site and a Safety Plan has been requested or required, the Volunteer and staff should meet before the Volunteer returns to site.
+Use the Safety Plan Conversation Guide (see below) to identify the issues to be addressed during the safety planning conversation. - The SSM typically has the Safety Plan Conversation with the Volunteer.
+However, if the Volunteer requests another staff member be present (like a SARL), they can also participate.
+Limit the number of staff members present during the conversation to no more than two so the Volunteer feels comfortable and not overwhelmed (preferably this should be staff that the Volunteer trusts and who will be understanding and patient). - In all cases where a Volunteer has been removed from site and a Safety Plan has been requested or required, the Volunteer and staff should meet before the Volunteer returns to site.